arezyhs/Interpolasi-Lagrange/README.md

 # 📘 Documentation: Polynomial Lagrange Interpolation for CO₂ Emissions Prediction

-This code implements **Lagrange Polynomial Interpolation** to approximate the `Y` value (CO₂ Emission) based on given data points of `X` (Electricity in TWh) and `Y` (CO₂ Emission in kt).
+This code implements **Lagrange Polynomial Interpolation** to approximate the `Y` value (CO₂ Emission) based on given data points of `X` (Independent variables) and `Y` (Dependent variables).
 This method constructs Lagrange polynomials up to a specified order to approximate the value at a particular target point with measurable accuracy using various error metrics.

 ---